mczph/Herodotus/docs/plots/plot.en_us.md

 It was real, I was not dreaming.

-But the voice in my head, was still springing in my mind.
+But those voices, was still springing in my head.

 The world was born from the hands of God.
 Nüwa made humans out of clay.